KholoudOwais/arduino_robot_arm/README.md

 This project aimes to design electronic circuite to control 5 servo motors.

 ## Steps:
-  Firstly we need to use three componants (Arduino, Micro sevo, Breadboard )
+  Firstly we need to use three componants (Arduino Uno R3, Micro sevo, Breadboard )
   1. Arduino :
     - Link
   3. Micro servo :